 Isn't it funny how a Greek philosopher is somehow responsible for the doctrine of transubstantiation?
 Transubstantiation is a Roman Catholic doctrine based on the teachings of Aristotelian philosophical categories.
 Basically, how can something change when it still looks the same?

 We simply take our Lord's word for it.
-"Take eat, this is my Body!" and "Drink this all of you, this is my blood of the New Covenant!"
+"Receive, eat, this is my Body!" and "Drink this all of you, this is my blood of the New Covenant!"

 Orthodox Christians believe in the Real Presence and accept it as a mystery.
 Some things, if not most are beyond the use of reason.
 As a consequence, we Orthodox are comfortable with accepting mysteries like the Real Presence as what they are—mysteries, without feeling obliged to explain them.